polarityio/crowdstrike/README.md

 ![image](https://img.shields.io/badge/status-beta-green.svg)

 The Polarity Crowdstrike integration searches detections for MD5, SHA256 and MS windows executable filenames (EXE, DLL).
 The integration searches both IoCs and the triggering process hashes for detections.
-The integration also searches device information based on IPv4 (Local IP and External IP).
+The integration also searches device information based on SHA256 and MD5 hashes.

+>
 ![image](images/overlay.png)

 ## Creating a Client ID / Client Secret